 Learn what outsourced CFO services provide, which companies benefit from them, how much they cost, how to find the best providers, and what they'll accomplish in the first few weeks.

 The massive move of data and systems to the cloud over the last few years is enabling many small businesses and non-profits to "go lean" while simultaneously driving business growth.
-These organizations now depend on remote 3rd-parties for activities which used to be performed in-house.
+These organizations now depend on remote 3rd-parties for activities that used to be performed in-house.

 The shift from in-house to outsourced has created all-new service industries.
 Today, many industry-leading enterprises leverage the power of outsourced Chief Financial Officer (CFO) services.